zero-to-prod/service-models/README.md

     use ServiceModel;

     /**
-     * Using the `ServiceModel` trait in OrderDetails
+     * Using the `ServiceModel` trait in the child class (OrderDetails)
-     * class will automatically map the data.
+     * class will automatically instantiate new class.
      */
     public OrderDetails $details;
 }